yashclone999/Github-Gists-for-Project-Summarys/README.md

 # Manage-Todos
 Manages project and Todos.
 Adds project summary as gist.
-Prerequisites are npm, node, your own Github OAUTH App
+Prerequisites are npm, node, your own Github OAUTH App, (git for cloning)

 ## Installing node and npm for Ubuntu